 The researchers also explored antidiscrimination policies at the firm level.
 They found that firms in states that enacted the ENDA were more likely to adopt antidiscrimination, or progressive LGBT policies interestingly, these firms also displayed higher corporate social responsibility scores as well.
 The pattern was again replicated here: these policies were associated with fewer new ventures, but higher new venture quality.
-This indicates that the ENDA impacts firm policy, and that this firm policy also impacts entrepreneurship behavior.
+This policy, and that this firm policy also they feel protected by their workplace impacts entrepreneurship behavior.